There Are So Many Reasons Merit is a Great Place to Work. Here Are Four More.

 Besides, if you find that you don’t have reasons to laugh at work, what does that say about your working environment?
 Do people take themselves so seriously that there is no room for joke-cracking in a meeting?
 Have times become so dire that it would feel uncomfortable if you were caught giggling in the halls with a colleague.
 And if laughter has shown to improve mood and positive outlook, then when work is becoming stressful laughter can actually be the best medicine.

 At Merit, there is no shortage of humor.
-Twice a week we sing a made-up song before we eat together.
+Every week, we sing a made-up song before unpacking company updates.
 It’s impossible not to laugh at how awful we sound, and that mutual feeling brings us closer.
 Humor finds its way into most meetings too.
 It’s nice to work with people who genuinely enjoy each other’s company and want to see people smile.
 I’ve worked places that didn’t have that type of friendship and laughter in the office, but I won’t do that again.

-A study by Nicholas A. Kuiper and Rod A. Martin (1999) estimated that adults laugh an average of 17.5 times per day.
+A study by Nicholas A. Kuiper and Rod A. Martin (1999) estimated that adults laugh an average of 17.5 times daily.
 They found that number to be strongly correlated to the number of social interactions one has.
-So if you spend 50% of your waking hours in the office and you aren’t getting a healthy dose of 8–10 good laughs a day, you may be feeling isolated and unhappy.
+So, you may feel isolated and unhappy if you spend 50% of your waking hours in the office or between meetings and aren’t getting a healthy dose of 8–10 good laughs daily.
 If that is the case, I urge you to make a change.

 For more information on the importance of being happy at work and additional strategies for achieving it, I recommend picking up a copy of “The Happiness Advantage” by Shawn Achor.

-Ps.
-Did you hear about the guy that had his entire left side cut off? …He’s all-right now :P
+P.S.
+Did you hear about the guy who had his entire left side cut off? …He’s all right now *Ba-dum Ching*!